wangziqi2013/wangziqi2013.github.io/_posts/2018-07-09-Fast Serializable Multi-Version Concurrency Control for Main-Memory Database Systems.markdown

 On transaction commit, the transaction validates its read set to make sure no write operation happened during its execution.
 The validation is carried out using predicates instead of checking each individual data item in the read set.
 One of the most fundamental assumptions about the MVCC system is that data must be read via predicates.
-The predicates are specified using the "WHERE" clause of SQL statements, and can be implemented as either point query or table/index scan depending on the semantics.
+Predicates are specified using the "WHERE" clause of SQL statements, and can be implemented as either point query or table/index scan depending on the semantics.
 Predicates that are used to access data items are logged during the execution of the transactions.
-At validation time, the system assembles all predicates into a clause tree.
-The node of the tree
+At validation time, the system assembles all predicates in the log into a clause tree.
+The nodes of the tree are logic expressions on a single attribute of the table.
+Parent-child edge represents "AND" relation, while sibling nodes are connected using "OR".
+Overall, the predicate tree maps tuples to boolean values, and is a union of all predicates used for accessing data items.
+Any tuple that would have been selected by those predicates will return true from the tree.